|

 Continue east along the A 965 highway toward Kirkwall.
-Just east of the crossing B 9055 road you will pass the Barnhouse Standing Stone, at HY 312 121.
+Just east of the crossing B 9055 road you will pass the Barnhouse Standing Stone, at National Grid location HY 312 121.

-Maeshowe dates from around 3000 BC.
-An entrance, visible here, leads to a small entrance tunnel leading into a central chamber forming a rough cube shape about 4.5 meters on a side.
+Maeshowe dates from around 2800 BC.
+Its entrance takes you into a small entrance tunnel.
+That tunnel leads into a central chamber forming a rough cube shape about 4.5 meters on a side.
 There are other chambers off the other three sides.

 The whole thing is aligned and constructed so the light of the setting sun shines down the entrance tunnel, about 1 meter wide by 1.5 meters high, and some 15 meters long.